Did you know the air inside your home is probably more polluted than outside?

 When a home is airtight it improves energy efficiency, but on the flip side it can also make the air inside stale.
 Cleaning products, aerosols, dust, dander, paint, carpet and a number of other things affect the air quality inside.
-If the doors and windows stay shut those pollutants just continue to accumulate and cause health problems for the people who live there.
+If the doors and windows stay shut those pollutants just continue to accumulate and may contribute to health problems for the people who live there.

 In areas like Calgary, especially if your home is in high traffic or near a busy construction area, keeping windows and doors open just isn’t feasible during certain times of the year.
 So what’s a homeowner to do?

 NASA faced that same problem when sending astronauts to live in space stations for months on end.
 They certainly can’t open doors and windows up to air out the space station.
 In addition to cleaning out air filters with specialized vacuums, NASA found plants also help clean the air.

 In this article, we will discuss how plants purify the air in your home and which plants are the best at doing so!